tjmahr/adventofcode20/README.md

 -   02a/b *Count characters in a string:* Regular expressions.
 -   03a/b *Count points visited in a repeating grid:* Math (modular arithmetic).
 Book-keeping.
+-   04a/b *Validating data:* Functional programming.
+Nonstandard evaluation.

-By “book-keeping”, I mean basic programming programming where I keep track of some changing state like a position in a vector.
+By “book-keeping”, I mean basic programming where I keep track of some changing state like a position in a vector.

 By “math”, I mean studying the problem and using math to find a shortcut that lets me skip some computations.